oracle/pgql-lang/pages/pgql-1.5-spec.md

 +------------------------------------------------------+
 ```

-The numbers returned by the function are unique but are not necessarily incremental (0, 1, 2, 3, 4, ...) and whether gaps between numbers are possible (1, 5, 18, 101) depends on the (multi-threaded) implementation.
+The numbers returned by the function are unique but not necessarily incremental (0, 1, 2, 3, 4, ...) and gaps between numbers are possible (1, 5, 18, 101) depending on the (multi-threaded) implementation.

 ### ELEMENT_NUMBER